 - Text copied from anywhere can be pasted into LightBurn

 - Shapes copied from Inkscape can be pasted into LightBurn

 Files in any format supported by LightBurn can be dragged into LightBurn from your file browser (Windows file explorer, or Finder on macOS).

 LightBurn by default will save backups of whatever file you are working on.
 If you have previously saved the file as a LightBurn project, the backup will be stored in the same folder, with the same name, but with "_backup" appended to it.

 If you haven't saved the file with a name yet, LightBurn will store the backups for it in you Documents folder with the name "AutoSave_xxxx" where the x's are a random string of characters.
 If LightBurn crashes, you can usually open the most recent of these files to recover your work.

 Auto-Start a job after Sending it to the laser¶

-Hold the Shift key when you click the Send button in LightBurn to, and LightBurn will automatically run the file on the laser when the send is completed.
-This is useful if you are sending very complex or large files, and want to be certain that the transfer completes before the job starts running, but saves you having to press Start on the controller.
+Hold the Shift key when you click the Send button in LightBurn, and LightBurn will automatically run the file on the laser when the transfer is completed.
+This is useful if you are sending very complex or large files, and want to be certain that the transfer completes before the job starts running, but saves you from having to press Start on the controller.

 Pause and stop from the keyboard¶